percona/proxysql-admin-tool-doc/source/configuring.rst

                 WHERE variable_name='mysql-monitor_password';

 To load this configuration at runtime, issue a ``LOAD`` command.
-To save these changes to disk
-(ensuring that they persist after ProxySQL shuts down), issue a ``SAVE`` command.
+Issue a ``SAVE`` command to save these changes to disk, this operation ensures that the changes persist after ProxySQL shuts down.

 .. code-block:: text

   mysql@proxysql> LOAD MYSQL VARIABLES TO RUNTIME;
   mysql@proxysql> SAVE MYSQL VARIABLES TO DISK;

-To ensure that monitoring is enabled, check the monitoring logs:
+Check the monitoring logs to ensure that monitoring is enabled:

 .. code-block:: text